The process of finishing our basement was long and detailed but now we have a whole floor of new space! Here’s a guide on how you can do it too.

 TOUCH-UPS AND FINISHES

-After the flooring is installed, you will need to touch-up some paint and possibly add some more trim/baseboards.
-And then add all the other finishes (ours was the bathroom), see our bathroom before and after plus the list of projects here.
+After the flooring is installed, you will need to touch up some paint and possibly add more trim/baseboards.
+Finally, you can add all the other finishes (ours was the bathroom), see our bathroom before and after plus the list of projects here

 And that sums up the process of finishing a basement.
-It’s a lot of work and cost some money but the finished product is amazing!
+It’s a lot of work and a big investment but the finished space is amazing!